 Consultant, Hom Consulting

 Alice Y. Hom, PhD, is a community builder invested in bridging diverse and overlapping communities to raise resources, nurture leaders, and build the capacity of organizations for social change.
-Currently, Alice is consulting with individuals and organizations in the nonprofit, philanthropic, humanities, and film/media sectors.
-She previously served as the director of the Queer Justice Fund at Asian Americans/Pacific Islanders in Philanthropy (AAPIP).
-From 2001 to 2006, Alice was the founding director of the Intercultural Community Center at Occidental College.
+As a Soros Equality Fellow, Alice is working on a digital media project focused on historical and contemporary stories of intersectional activism by queer and trans people of color.
+She previously served as the director of the Queer Justice Fund at Asian Americans / Pacific Islanders in Philanthropy (AAPIP).
 Governor Jerry Brown appointed Alice to the California Humanities board of directors in 2012, and she joined the Borealis Philanthropy board in 2015.
-She is the co-editor of an award-winning anthology, Q & A: Queer in Asian America, and has published articles in various journals and anthologies.
-She holds a PhD in history from Claremont Graduate University, an MA in Asian American Studies from UCLA, and a BA from Yale University.
+Mayor Eric Garcetti appointed Alice to the Los Angeles City Commission on the Status of Women in 2017.
+She is the co-editor of award-winning anthology Q & A: Queer in Asian America and has published articles in various journals and anthologies.
+She holds a PhD in history from Claremont Graduate University, an MA in Asian American Studies from UCLA and a BA from Yale University.

 Chair, Department of Communications, Augusta University